National Arts and Humanities Month

 The cultural hub for many communities, the library is an excellent space for facilitating these dialogues and honoring the creativity of the arts and humanities.

 The programs of the Newport News Libraries, Virginia, have recently featured teen talent shows, Lego parties, puppet shows, cupcake challenges, and candle decorating.
 Apart from their youth programming, the Main Street branch also hosted the series “America’s Music: A Film History of Our Popular Music from Blues to Bluegrass to Broadway,” featuring film clips followed with discussion led by trumpet and jazz professor Kelly Rossum of Christopher Newport University.
-The Pearl Bailey branch has been recognized as a finalist for the 2013 National Arts and Humanities Youth Program Award for its outstanding events for children and teens.
+The Pearl Bailey branch was recognized as a finalist for the 2013 National Arts and Humanities Youth Program Award for its outstanding events for children and teens.

 Cerritos (Calif.)
 Library has celebrated October with the brilliant colors of “Dances of Mexico”—performances by folk dance group Alma Latina Long Beach.
 The library has also celebrated by hosting classes in origami, Chinese Brush Art, and bookmaking.